virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 For example, if my data contains the date of a purchase in a store, I can add the feature "day of the week", indicating with a value from 1 to 7 on which day we are.
 This could reveal very interesting relationships!

-Often the feature engineering phase is vital for traditional models, while we will see that for Deep Learning models it is less important, as they have among their advantages to automatically extract relevant features from the data.
+Often _the feature engineering phase is vital for traditional models_, while we will see that for Deep Learning models it is less important, as they have among their advantages to automatically extract relevant features from the data.

 Finally we will see in this section how to automate these "pipelines" of collection, cleaning and preprocessing.